victorpreuss/YalRF/README.md

 ## API and Code Related:
 - [ ] review log messages to see if the type make sense (info, warning, error)
-- [ ] need to add exception handling instead of all the if and elses (try and catch)
+- [ ] need to add exception handling instead of all the ifs and elses
 - [ ] send solve_linear and solve_dc_nonlinear to a Solver.py file so it can be reused
 - [ ] add check at the top of each YalRF.add_XX() to see if the device or analysis name already exists in the netlist
 - [ ] add a method to check if the netlist has at least one purposely placed gnd node